Fiserv-Developer/payments-api/docs/Payments.md

 ---------|----------|---------
  VoidTransaction | POST | The VoidTransaction requestType enables you to cancel a transaction you submitted earlier the same day
- VoidPreAuthTransaction | POST | The VoidTransaction requestType enables you to cancel a PreAuthorisation Transaction PostAuthTransaction | POST | The PostAuthTransaction requestType enables you to ReturnTransaction | POST | C3
+ VoidPreAuthTransaction | POST | The VoidTransaction requestType enables you to cancel a PreAuthorisation Transaction PostAuthTransaction | POST | The PostAuthTransaction requestType enables you to complete a Pre-Authorisation Transaction against the same
+ ReturnTransaction | POST | C3
  Transaction Inquiry | GET | C3